The Value of Information in Retrospect: Examples of Value of Information Measures

-Here $t_{(n)}$ is the externally Studentized residual for the $n$th observation.
-The expected value of information ratio is therefore large when it is far from the line predicted by the other points as measured by the externally Studentized residual.
+The $\EVOIR$ is therefore large when it is far from the line predicted by the other points as measured by the externally Studentized residual.
+See Supplement S2 for the derivations of these corollaries.

+\textbf{Informative Prior:} To understand the effect of prior information in the value of information approach, we also consider the informative $g$-prior for $\beta$ \citep{Zellner1986assessing} and the conjugate prior for $\sigma^2$:

+The $g$-prior is widely used for regression parameters because the resulting posterior distribution of $\beta$ is invariant to changes in the scale of the covariates.
+For example, in the application of Longley data analysis that we present in Section \ref{sec-application-lm}, time is an important regressor.
+It makes sense that the posterior expected change in the response for a year change in time is the same, whether the time is recorded in terms of months or years.
+Derivations of $\RVSI$, $\PVSI$, and $\EVOIR$ under the $g$-prior are provided in Supplement S3.